-A warm baked pain au chocolat pudding makes the ideal dessert for Christmas or Thanksgiving.
+A warm baked pain au chocolat pudding makes the ideal Holiday dessert for Christmas or Thanksgiving.

-We soak the pain au chocolat in an easy vanilla custard spiced with nutmeg, bake it in the oven and then top it with butter and a crunchy caramelised cinnamon sugar.
-Served warm out of the oven with a scoop of ice cream, this festive Christmas dessert is surprisingly simple but an absolute showstopper.
+Served warm out of the oven with a scoop of ice cream, this festive dessert is surprisingly simple but an absolute showstopper when it comes to taste and texture.

 Jump to: